 Detroit Contemporary is a performance space and art gallery in urban Detroit.
-Gabriel Embeha’s 2-hour performance piece uses a part of the first floor and a part of the basement of this space.
+Walker’s 2-hour performance piece (as Gabriel Embeha playing a character named John Deer) uses a part of the first floor and a part of the basement of this space.

 On the first floor, in a 2 x 2.5 meter space that is like a nook, a figure dressed in a feed cap and orange camouflage hunting gear named John Deer paces back and forth.
 He is alternately reading from one of the original, less known versions of the Grimm’s tale of Snow White, and an ethnographic account of the Solomon Islands entitled Kwaio Religion, and a protocol for evaluating “cultural factors” in conflict zones.